History of Chelsea F.C. (1905–1952): Between the wars

 Calderhead stepped down in 1933 and was replaced by Leslie Knighton, but the appointment saw little change in Chelsea's fortunes.
 At different times during the decade the club had on its books such players as Tommy Law, Sam Weaver, Sid Bishop, Harry Burgess, Dick Spence and Joe Bambrick, all established internationals, yet their highest league finish in the decade was eighth.
 Ironically, two of the club's most reliable players during the decade cost them nothing: goalkeeper Vic Woodley, who was to win 19 consecutive caps for England, and centre-forward George Mills, the first player to score 100 league goals for Chelsea.
 They avoided relegation by two points in 1932–33 and 1933–34, and by one point in 1938–39.
 Another promising cup run in 1939, which included wins over Arsenal and Sheffield Wednesday, petered out with a home loss to Grimsby Town in the quarter-finals.

 The club continued to be one of the country's best-supported teams.
 The visit of Arsenal on 12 October 1935 attracted a crowd of 82,905 to Stamford Bridge, which remains a club record and the second highest ever attendance at an English league match.
 Crowds of almost 50,000 attended Gallacher and Jackson's home debuts.
 In 1939, with the club having come no closer to on-field success, Knighton stepped down.
 He was succeeded by Scotsman and former Queens Park Rangers manager, Billy Birrell.

 In 1937, Chelsea competed in the "Arts et Techniques dans la Vie moderne" tournament in Paris against some of the biggest clubs of the time, Austria Wien, Bologna and Slavia Prague, thus becoming one of the first English clubs to participate in an international tournament.
 Chelsea reached the final of the tournament, where they lost to Italian champions Bologna.

-During the World War One Chelsea club lost many star players.
+During World War II, Chelsea club lost many star players.